 Oranjestad Port of Call

-On the south coast of Aruba, Oranjestad is the island's capital - a port of call warmed by glorious sunshine, lapped by turquoise waters and lined with miles of white, sandy beaches.
-The dock is in the northern section of town and attracts many cruise ships bringing passengers from all over the world to enjoy this island's charm.
+Located on the south coast of Aruba, Oranjestad is the island's capital and a port of call warmed by glorious sunshine, lapped by turquoise waters and lined with miles of white, sandy beaches.
+The dock is in the northern section of town and attracts many cruise ships that bring passengers from all over the world to enjoy this island's charm.

 Oranjestad offers a great selection of first-class restaurants, boutiques and shopping complexes, as well as 24-hour casinos and excellent water sports facilities to entertain cruise passengers.
 And if there's still time, there are a couple of interesting museums in town, and a visit to the nearby Eagle and Palm beaches wouldn't go amiss either.